Mariano Hugo, Prince of Windisch-Graetz: Upbringing and family

 Windisch-Graetz was educated in Rome at the school of the De La Salle Brothers.
 In 1975 he graduated from University College of Buckingham with a degree in Philosophy, Economics and Political Science.

 When his father died in 1976, Windisch-Graetz succeeded as head of a cadet branch of the House of Windisch-Graetz, a mediatised house whose members historically bore the style of "Serene Highness".

-On 11 February 1990 in Salzburg, Austria, Windisch-Graetz married Archduchess Sophie of Austria, daughter of Archduke Ferdinand Karl Max of Austria and Countess Helene zu Toerring-Jettenbach (de), daughter of Princess Elizabeth of Greece and Denmark.
-The couple have had two sons and one daughter:
+On 11 February 1990 in Salzburg, Austria, Windisch-Graetz married Archduchess Sophie of Austria, daughter of Archduke Ferdinand Karl Max of Austria and Countess Helene zu Toerring-Jettenbach, daughter of Princess Elizabeth of Greece and Denmark.
+The couple have had two sons and one daughter.